 Treatment of ulcerative colitis will depend on the severity of the disease and the effect the symptoms are having on your daily life.
-It will also depend upon whether you are in remission or are having an attack or flare-up of your disease.
+It will also depend upon whether you are in remission or are having a flare-up of your disease.

-If you have a severe attack of ulcerative colitis, you may be taken into hospital and be given intravenous steroids.
+If you have a severe attack of ulcerative colitis, you may need treatment in hospital with intravenous corticosteroids.

 Immunosuppressants are medications that suppress the activity of the body’s immune system.
-They may be prescribed if your disease is not responding to steroids, or requires continuous steroids to control symptoms.
+They may be prescribed as maintenance therapy in people who have ulcerative colitis that is difficult to control.

 Medications for diarrhoea and pain are also often prescribed.